-As Lucie Jones bids to become Eurovision's first UK winner for 20 years, we can’t help but think back to those halcyon days when British acts actually had a decent chance of winning.
+We're looking for our first UK winner for 21 years and we can’t help but think back to those halcyon days when British acts actually had a decent chance of winning.

 Our nation has been taking part in the competition since 1957, the year after its inception, and with five winning entries remains tied with France and Luxembourg as the third-most successful nations in Eurovision history – Ireland lead the way on seven with Sweden just one behind six.